captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 than I knew I could be.
 ---
-Don't be sad.
+Don’t be sad.
 ---
-I can't remember ever having been this happy.
+I can’t remember ever having been this happy.
 ---
 We are gonna dance.
 ---
 ## ROBYN:
-Oh come on.
+Oh, come on.
 ---
 ## SHARON:
 No No
 ---
 We are gonna dance.
 ---
-You can't go to bed sad.
+You can’t go to bed sad.
 ---
 ## ROBYN:
-What is that.
+What is that?
 ---
 ## SHARON:
-It's World War Two London.
+It’s World War Two London.
 ---
 The whole world has been bombed.
 ---